 A beautiful parkland golf course, venue for the 2016 Devon Amateur Championship

-Set in 125 acres of parkland, Dainton Park was designed by acclaimed golf course architect Adrian Stiff, and commissioned in 1993.
+Set in 125 acres, Dainton Park was designed by acclaimed golf course architect Adrian Stiff, and commissioned in 1993.
 It has matured into one of the best golf courses in Devon.

 As with Adrian’s other notable courses in the West of England The Kendleshire and The Players Club multiple water features, sculpted bunkers and generous fairways give the course an American feel.
 Yet it was his knowledge of the local countryside that defines the course, making the most of the undulating landscape and the magnificent views over Dartmoor National Park and the South Hams.

 At 6,400yds off the competition tees, Dainton Park can cope with all manor or tournament golf.
 So much so, in 2016 it was selected by the Devon County Golf Union to host the Devon Amateur Championship, which saw the very best local golfers competing for the county’s most prestigious title.